nod/databag/README.rst

 The default is to keep 10 versions but that can be set with the `history` parameter when initializing your bag.

+If you don't specify an `fpath` argument, the database is only created in memory.
+By specifying `fpath`, you specify the location of the file on the filesystem.

 A bag.get(...) method works much like a dictionary's `.get(...)` but with an additional keyword argument of `version` that indicates how far back to go.